Sankari29/bagel-game/README.md

-# bagel-game
+# guess the number
-guessing a number
+guessing a number using GUI

 In this bagel game you have to guess the number where the computer generates a random number between 1 to 20 (given limit) and you need to guess that number in minimum tries.